donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/access.md

 ![](figures/vncmanager_startvnc_chosewm.png)
 ![](figures/vncmanager_startvnc_success.png)

-In the screenshots above, we have started a VNC server associated with a display endpoint `mentat002.dccn.nl:71`.
-To connect to it, we use a VNC client called TurboVNC.
+In the screenshots above, we have started a VNC server associated with a display endpoint `mentat002.dccn.nl:56`.
+To connect to it, we use a VNC client called TigerVNC Viewer.
 Follow the steps below to make the connection:

-1. Open TurboVNC application
+1. Open the TigerVNC Viewer (double-click the icon on the desktop)
-2. Enter the display endpoint (`mentat002.dccn.nl:71`) as the VNC server
+2. Enter the display endpoint (`mentat002.dccn.nl:56`) as the VNC server
 3. Enter the authentication password you set via the `vncpasswd` command
 4. Get the graphical desktop of the access node